 - Business Not As Usual

-A DVD designed to assist pandemic flu planning efforts for businesses, government agencies and community based organizations.
-The video may also be viewed online.
+A video designed to assist pandemic flu planning efforts for businesses, government agencies and community based organizations.

 - Emergency Risk Communication Course